Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 Iran's response to the surprise Israeli and U.S. bombardment that started 12 days ago has upended trade routes, choked supplies of fuel and fertilizer coming out of the Gulf and threatened air traffic through one of the world's most-traveled regions.
 Both sides have dug in, hoping to outlast the other.

+In other developments, the Pentagon told Congress the first week of the Iran war cost $11.3 billion, according to a person familiar with the situation who spoke to The Associated Press on condition of anonymity to discuss the private meeting.

-An Israeli intelligence assessment, meanwhile, found Iran's new supreme leader, Ayatollah Mojtaba Khamenei, was wounded at the start of the war — on the day when his father and predecessor, Ayatollah Ali Khamenei, was killed in an Israeli airstrike.
+Meanwhile, an Israeli intelligence assessment found Iran's new supreme leader, Ayatollah Mojtaba Khamenei, was wounded at the start of the war — on the day when his father and predecessor, Ayatollah Ali Khamenei, was killed in an Israeli airstrike.

 An Israeli intelligence official and a reservist with knowledge of the assessment spoke on condition of anonymity because they were not authorized to discuss the matter with the media.
 They gave no details on the nature of the injuries.